 Money.ai stems from my earlier textbook, The Portable Private Banker, used by hundreds of MBA and MSc students.
 The world of investing has undergone a profound shift with the rapid emergence of artificial intelligence (AI).
-Yet, despite these changes, this new edition preserves its central philosophy: investing through exchange-traded funds (ETFs) and low-cost index funds.
+Yet, despite these changes, this new edition preserves its central philosophy: investing through exchange-traded funds (ETFs).

 This textbook is available to students at Robert Kennedy College.

 Money.ai originates from my earlier book, The Portable Private Banker, used by hundreds of MBA and MSc students.
-Rapid AI advancements have reshaped investing, yet my guiding principle remains steadfast: prioritize exchange-traded funds (ETFs) and low-cost index funds.
+Rapid AI advancements have reshaped investing, yet my guiding principle remains steadfast: prioritize exchange-traded funds (ETFs).

 Why a New Edition?
 In today’s data-driven, cost-conscious climate, this second edition expands upon: